liberapay/liberapay.com/README.md

 Testing [![Testing](https://secure.travis-ci.org/gittip/www.gittip.com.png)](http://travis-ci.org/gittip/www.gittip.com)
 =======

 Please write unit tests for all new code and all code you change.
-Gittip's test suite is designed for the nosetests test runner (maybe it also works with py.test?), and uses module-level test functions, with a context manager for managing testing state.
+Gittip's test suite uses the py.test test runner, which will be installed into the virtualenv you get by running `make env`.
 As a rule of thumb, each test case should perform one assertion.

-Assuming you have make, the easiest way to run the test suite is:
+The easiest way to run the test suite is:

     $ make test